 But beware: talking about something that involuntarily mutes you requires special facilitation.

-If the only goal of couples counseling is to offer you room to explore in complete safety, free of pressure to perform, so you can access and become your best self… why would your girlfriend need to be present?
+If the only goal of couples counseling is to offer you room to explore in complete safety, free of pressure to perform, so you can access and more thoroughly become your best self… why would your girlfriend need to be present?

 2) Can couples counseling make things worse if I can't talk about feelings without shutting down?